microsoft/PowerToys/doc/releases/tests-checklist-template.md

 ## Image Resizer
 - [ ] Disable the Image Resizer and check that `Resize images` is absent in the context menu
-- [ ] Enable the Image Resizer and check that `Resize images` is present in the context menu
+- [ ] Enable the Image Resizer and check that `Resize images` is present in the context menu.
+(On Win11) Check if both old context menu and Win11 tier1 context menu items are present when module is enabled.
 - [ ] Remove one image size and add a custom image size.
 Open the Image Resize window from the context menu and verify that changes are populated
 - [ ] Resize one image
 - [ ] Resize multiple images